 If palm oil is indicated as sustainably produced, it should mean palm oil that is produced without (permanent) damage to biodiversity and local communities.
 Palm oil is almost always grown on mega-plantations, in a monoculture (except for the cultivation in some areas in West Africa where the oil palm originates) which by definition is not or cannot be sustainable.

 The existing vegetation must be cut down, the soil should be drained and many pesticides, insecticides and artificial fertilizers are used that disrupt the ecosystem and poison rivers (also drinking water supplies for the local population).
-A plantation is left depleted after a number of production rounds (20-30 years) when the yield of the crops is no longer profitable compared to the costs of the increasing amount of artificial fertilizer required.
+A plantation is left depleted after a number of production rounds (each round is about 20-30 years) when the yield of the crops is no longer profitable compared to the costs of the increasing amount of artificial fertilizer required.
 This degrades a rich rainforest to unusable, dead soil.
 Up till now, we have not come across a production method with which the soil on plantations can be permanently improved and oil palms can be planted continuously.
 The benefits are therefore temporary, but the damage to biodiversity and the landscape is permanent.